-- Ledecky had broke an arm while playing basketball when she was in fourth grade as she slipped over a sweaty spot in the court.
+- Ledecky broke an arm while playing basketball when she was in fourth grade as she slipped over a sweaty spot on the court.

 - She has been setting goals for herself that look ridiculous when she sets them, but start to seem reasonable as she starts working towards them.

-- She is fierce in the water and won’t have pity on guys, even if their male egos hurt, but she is very sweet outside the water.
-“So calm, so reserved, so humble,” teammate DiRado said.
-“She’s a goofy, sweet, smart girl.”
-She keeps the goofy part to her friends and teammates.
+- According to teammate DiRado, Katie is fierce in the water and won’t have pity on guys, even if their male egos hurt, but she is very sweet outside the water.
+DiRado says,

-- She does not take pressure about Olympics and doesn’t really care if it’s Olympics or a School competition.
+- She does not take pressure about the Olympics and doesn’t really care if it’s the Olympics or a School competition.
 She gets excited about all of the.

 - She gives guys a run for their swim.
 Ryan Lochte agrees with this as he said,